swaptacular/swpt-k8s-config/README.md

 ## Make changes to your GitOps repository

-Each time you commit changes to your GitOps repository, for example, when you add a new peer to your Swaptacular node, you need to push those changes to the Git server in your Kubernetes cluster.
-For example:
+Each time you commit changes to your GitOps repository -- for example, when you add a new peer to your Swaptacular node -- you need to push those changes to the Git server in your Kubernetes cluster.
+For
+instance:

 ``` console
 $ cd ..